maxaubel/Flash-Chip-Arch/README.md

 # Flash CHIP from Archlinux
 A script that simplyfies the flashing process for the C.H.I.P and PocketC.H.I.P Computer.
 It is Designed to run on ArchLinux.
+Fixed some errors from an old script.
+(Check https://github.com/richardschembri/Flash-CHIP for more information).

+## Disclaimer
+_Run these scripts at your own risk!_

 ## Instructions
 1. Remove the C.H.I.P from its case (in case you have a Pocket C.H.I.P).